McNamara84/elmo/README.md

 - Start Time

-  - This field contains the starting time.
+  This field contains the starting time.
   - Data type: TIME
-  - Occurrence: 0-1, becomes mandatory, if End Time is specified
+  - Occurrence: 0-1, becomes mandatory, if any time in Spatial and Temporal Coverage is specified, to achieve data consistency
   - The corresponding field in the database where the value is stored is called: timeStart in the spatial_temporal_coverage table
   - Restrictions: hh:mm:ss
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/dateType/#collected)